innodatalabs/innodatalabs.github.io/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 ---
+title: Sequence Labeling on a Structured Data
+author: Mike Kroutikov and Davod Nadeau
 published: false
 ---
-# Sequence Labeling on a Structured Data

 Sequence labeling is one of the classic ML tasks, that include well-studied problems of Part-of-Speech (POS) tagging, Named Entity Recognition (NER), Address parsing, and more.
 Here I want to discuss two related topics: **tokenization**, and satisfying constrains imposed by the **structure** of input document.